Last Updated on August 24, 2022.

-- Hedgehogs sleep during the day in any dark place that they can find.
+- Hedgehogs sleep during the day in any dark places that they can find.

 - In the wild, they may hide from other animals in vacated burrows, under rocks, or in thick vegetation.
-They typically dig their own shallow burrow under some form of cover.
+They typically dig their own shallow burrows under some form of cover.

-- They enter and exit their burrows headfirst, so the burrows or hiding places must be large enough for the hedgehog to turn around.
+- They enter and exit their burrows headfirst, so burrows or hiding places must be large enough for them to turn around.

-- Ideally, the hedgehog’s cage is large enough to provide an igloo or other object in which they can hide.
-This not only provides hedgehogs with environmental enrichment, but with a better sense of security as well.
+- Ideally, your hedgehog’s cage is large enough to provide an igloo or other object in which it can hide.
+This not only enriches your hedgie’s environment, it also makes it feel more secure.

 - When a hedgehog escapes, it will almost always look for a place to burrow and hide.

-- Some of these places may include: in shoes, behind appliances, under furniture, or under clothes.
+- These places may include inside shoes, behind appliances, under furniture, or under clothes.

-- Usually hedgehogs will first travel around the outer edges of the room, looking for a place to hide.
+- An escaping hedgehog will usually travel first around the outer edges of the room looking for a place to hide.

-- Many hedgehogs will try to burrow into their human friend to find a warm, cozy place to sleep.
+- Many hedgehogs will try to burrow into their human friends to find warm, cozy places to sleep.

-- Almost all hedgehogs will root and wiggle their way into the crook of your arm to find a warm place to sleep, if they are given an opportunity.
+- Given the opportunity, most hedgehogs will root and wiggle their way into the crook of an arm or possibly your neck to find a warm place to sleep.

-- Should your hedgehog find you as a safe place to burrow and sleep; seize this as an excellent bonding opportunity!
+- Should your hedgehog find you a safe place to burrow and sleep, seize this as an excellent bonding opportunity!